 There are countless military heroes we’ve all read about, but what about the heroes who were never recognized?
-These six are at the top of the list.

 1. The Polish Resistance Agent who got himself sent to Auschwitz — on purpose